dhcai21/RVHaplo/README.md

 `-n2 | --num_read_2`

-Minimum number of reads for calculating the conditional probability given more than one conditional site.
+The minimum number of reads for calculating the conditional probability given more than one conditional site.
 For example, P(A|B1,B2,B3,...).
-As the number of reads cover more SNVs sites will reduce, we allow a smaller number of reads for calculating the conditional probability given more contional sites compared to only given one conditional site.
+As the number of reads covering more SNVs sites will reduce, we allow a smaller number of reads for calculating the conditional probability given more conditional sites compared to only given one conditional site.

 `-g  | --gap`